 At Ca’ Foscari, he has a long record of teaching activity: Environmental Economics and Policy, Laurea Triennale (Bachelor) in Environmental Sciences; Integrated Coastal Zone Management, Laurea Magistrale (Master’s programme) in Environmental Sciences; Economic and Political Geography, Laurea Triennale (Bachelor) in East Asia and Mediterranean Studies; Economic and Political Geography, Laurea Magistrale (Master’s Programme) in International Relations; Geography of Economic Development, Laurea Magistrale (master’s programme) in International Economics; Geography of Transports, Laurea Triennale (Bachelor) in Economics and Management; Integrated Coastal Zone Management, Ca’ Foscari Harvard Summer School Program.

-He is member of the Teaching Committee of the PhD Programme in Science and Management of Climate Change.
+He is member of the Teaching Committee of the PhD Programme in Polar Sciences.